 With the start of the race just outside the viewing area of Roberts Park, BIG Screen TV's are organised so that camera footage can be shown to the crowds in the park and along the river bank.

-Along with the dragon boat racing, the festival also included many other displays and attractions, from an Army assault course, where members of the public will be invited to have a go, through to through to a climbing tower, children's rides and a fun fair.
-There were also ethnic and international food vendors each serving their diverse range of wonderful foods, bar outlets, market stalls and a whole host of traders.
+Along with the dragon boat racing, the festival also will includea ethnic and international food vendors each serving their diverse range of wonderful foods, bar outlets, market stalls and a whole host of traders.

-The Bradford Dragon Boat Festival is the UK's only three-day dragon boat festival and is already the largest event of it's kind in the UK today.
+The Bradford Dragon Boat Festival is already the largest event of it's kind in the UK today.
 Designed as a free to spectate festival, the event is organised by the community of Bradford for the community of Bradford.

 How does it work?